Emlyn Hooson, Baron Hooson: Personal life and other interests

 In 1950, Hooson married Shirley Hamer, daughter of Sir George Hamer, Lord Lieutenant of Montgomeryshire.
 They had two daughters, Sioned and Lowri.
 He sent his daughters to London's only Welsh-speaking school, and chaired its governors.
 The family home was in Llanidloes, where Lord Hooson's funeral was held in the China Street Chapel.

 In 1980 he chaired a consortium that bid for the Wales and West television franchise, and became a member of the ITV Advisory Council.

 In 1985, Emlyn Hooson became a non-executive director of Laura Ashley, and was later made chairman in 1995.
 He was already Chairman of the Trustees of the Laura Ashley Foundation, a post he filled from 1986 to 1997.

 From 1991 to 2000, he was Chairman of Severn River Crossing PLC, the company operating both the Severn Bridge and the Second Severn Crossing.

 He became President of the National Eisteddfod of Wales at Newtown in 1966 and the following year, he was made Honorary White Bard of the National Gorsedd of Bards.
 Between 1987 and 1993, Hooson was the President of the International Eisteddfod, held annually at Llangollen.
+He was a Member of the Aberystwyth Old Students' Association and served as President (1991–92) between the two presidencies of Sir David Nicholas.

 A farmer, Hooson was a member of an old North Wales agricultural family.
 He was a cousin (and political opponent) of Tom Hooson, a Conservative MP who died in 1985.

 Lord and Lady Hooson also held the position of President of Llidiartywaen Young Farmers Club for many years.
 Until his ill health, an annual occurrence was the young farmers being invited in every Christmas Eve to sing carols around the fireside.